OTOPLASTY (EAR RE-SHAPING) IN HOUSTON TX

 Having a plastic surgeon perform ear pinning surgery for a child earlier in his or her life is a good option because at the age of five the child’s cartilage is relatively soft.
 Furthermore, early intervention prevents the development of insecurities linked to the way his or her ears look.
 Nevertheless, ear surgery is a procedure that plastic surgeons perform for individuals of all ages.

 Anyone who has prominent ears or ears with characteristics that appear irregular may be a good candidate for an otoplasty at Lift Plastic Surgery in Houston.
-Individuals who would like to learn more about the ear pinning options available should call (832) 835-1131 to schedule an appointment with Dr. Shitel D. Patel or Dr. Tuan A. Truong.
+Individuals who would like to learn more about the ear pinning options available should call to schedule an appointment with Dr. Shitel D. Patel.

 Which Issues Can an Otoplasty in Houston Address?

-At Lift Plastic Surgery, Houston plastic surgeons Drs.
-Shitel Patel and Tuan Truong create their otoplasty patients custom-designed treatment plans to address ear cartilage irregularities.
+At Lift Plastic Surgery, Houston plastic surgeon Drs.
+Shitel Patel creates his otoplasty patients custom-designed treatment plans to address ear cartilage irregularities.
 These irregularities may result from a traumatic event or just be a genetic anomaly.

 Issues Houston plastic surgeons address with ear surgery include:

 - Disproportionately large ears.

 - Asymmetrical ears.